ramisleeman/alexa-auto/README.md

 ## voice-can-interface
 **voice-can-intrface** is a sample demo that reads the OBD-II port of vehicles and then reports back the faults through an Alexa Skill.

+##tools/apl-list-generator
+**apl-list-generator** is a tool that generates <launchRequest.json> through a python script without the need to modify the JSON files. launchRequest.json is used to list items using Amazon's APL.